 This slows down fulfilment and affects same-day delivery promises.

-10. No fulfilment systems for growing vendors
+10. No fulfilment systems

 Most vendors still operate manually.
 Handwritten inventory notes.
 Whatsapp screenshots.
 Verbal confirmation with riders.